Making AI Evaluation Deployment Relevant Through Context Specification: Conceptual Foundation: What Context Specification Yields

-A linking mechanism is a description of how system behavior unfolds when used by people to produce real-world outcomes.
+A linking mechanism is a description of AI system behavior connected to its use by people and associated real-world outcomes.
 For example, in a hiring workflow, an AI ranking model may influence human reviewers not only through its output scores but also by shaping which applications are surfaced first.
 The mechanism may involve cognitive shortcuts (e.g., defaulting to top-ranked candidates), workload pressures, or organizational incentives.
-These pathways are not visible in model-level metrics but can be articulated during context specification to inform construct development and subsequent evaluation activities.
+Such pathways are not visible in model-level metrics but can be articulated during context specification to inform construct development and subsequent evaluation activities.
 The fact that AI systems shape human decision making is not inherently negative; the problem arises when these influences are poorly understood and unmodeled, leaving key aspects of AI’s real-world impacts unmeasured and unmanaged.

-By making constructs and mechanisms explicit, context specification delineates what evaluation must observe in order to support deployment-relevant claims.
-It therefore transforms diffuse foci into structured measurement targets, without yet selecting methods or metrics.